Eurasian tree sparrow: Prey

+Temperature regulation

+Eurasian tree sparrows exhibit various physiological adaptations to seasonal changes in temperature and photoperiod.
+When exposed to shorter photoperiods and colder temperatures in winter, Eurasian tree sparrows increased body mass, increased basal metabolic rate, increased cytochrome c oxidase enzyme activity, and increased thyroid hormone activity, with temperature having a greater effect than photoperiod.
+Increasing body mass allows these birds to store more energy, while their increased basal metabolic rate is due to a higher amount of energy needed to maintain their body temperature in colder conditions.
+Another study also found that during the winter, Eurasian tree sparrows also exhibited higher levels of thyroid hormone T3, which helps regulate the body's use of energy.
+The birds' increased T3 levels was correlated with increased heat production.

 Conservation status

 The Eurasian tree sparrow has a large range estimated as 98.3 sqkm and a population of 190–310 million individuals.
 Although the population is declining, the species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (that is, declining more than 30% in 10 years or three generations).
 For these reasons, the species' conservation status is evaluated at the global level as being of Least Concern.

+After the ending of the Four Pests campaign, the species was extirpated from China, which afterwards imported Eurasian tree sparrows from Russia to recover its population.
 Although the Eurasian tree sparrow has been expanding its range in Fennoscandia and eastern Europe, populations have been declining in much of western Europe, a trend reflected in other farmland birds such as the skylark, corn bunting and northern lapwing.
 From 1980 to 2003, common farmland bird numbers fell by 28%.
 The collapse in populations seems to have been particularly severe in Great Britain, where there was a 95% decline between 1970 and 1998, and Ireland, which had only 1,000–1,500 pairs in the late 1990s.
 In the British Isles, such declines may be due to natural fluctuations, to which Eurasian tree sparrows are known to be prone.
 Breeding performance has improved substantially as population sizes have decreased, suggesting that decreases in productivity were not responsible for the decline and that survival was the critical factor.
 The large decline in Eurasian tree sparrow numbers is probably the result of agricultural intensification and specialisation, particularly the increased use of herbicides and a trend towards autumn-sown crops (at the expense of spring-sown crops that produce stubble fields in winter).
 The change from mixed to specialised farming and the increased use of insecticides has reduced the amount of insect food available for nestlings.